Qifeng-Wu99/HA-VLN/README.md

 ## 📊 Training

- To train agent of VLN-CE, you can use the script like orignal VLN-CE.
+ To train the agent of VLN-CE, you can use the script in orignal VLN-CE.
  ```
  cd Agent/VLN-CE
  python run.py \